Cronan Ranch Regional Park - December 2020

 return to index

 On Saturday, December 12, five of us met in Roseville.
 We carpooled uphill on Hwy.
-80, passing through Auburn, taking Hwy.
+80, passing through Auburn, then taking Hwy.
 49 south for 12 miles to Cronan Ranch Regional Park, not far from Pilot Hill.
 Cronan Ranch is managed by the American River Conservancy.

 This was in the midst of the first multi-day rainstorm of the 2020-21 winter season, and, we were fortunate that the weather allowed enough time between storm cells for us to be out & about.